 Discussion

 General Discussion

+We did observe long term efficiency gains, faster reaction terms and higher accuracy, but these were not associated with optimizing search strategy.
+Participants started searching the blind field more after the first session but they were near optimal in the sense that they did not concentrate they search on the blind side.

 In all four experiments participants were consistently biased towards the visible part of their visual field.
 In the context of Experiment 1 and 2, this sighted-field bias neither helped nor harmed search performance; but crucially, Experiment 3 and 4 demonstrated that participants continued to direct eye movements into the sighted field even when these eye movements gained them very little new information and impeded search performance.